etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-standard-process-definition.md

       "showResultsInProcessView": true
     }

-The called java script method gets an object with a `processView` property which refers back to the overall process view.
+The called `java script` method gets an object with a `processView` property which refers back to the overall process view.
 From the process view you can get to the resultLayout to show the result.
-The resultLayout is a Smartclient
+The resultLayout is a `SmartclientHLayout`.
-HLayout.

 For example, a return action: